 A permit to conduct a field trial on a wildlife management area may be obtained by contacting Fish and Wildlife at (609) 259-2132.

 Higbee Beach WMA is closed to hunting from Sept.
 1 until 12:01 a.m. on Dec.
 10, 2018.

 Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife.
 Apply online at www.NJ.WildlifeLicense.com.
 Horseback riding permits should be displayed on outer clothing while riding.
 For more information on horseback riding permits, call (609) 259-2132.

-The restriction prohibiting firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is rescinded.
-Pheasants are stocked after dark, precluding interaction between Fish and Wildlife personnel and hunters or the chance of prematurely harvesting a pheasant before the season opens.
+Firearm hunting on wildlife management areas on the day prior to the opening of the regular small game season for pheasants and quail is allowed.

 It is legal to use a .22 caliber rifle and .22 caliber rimfire short cartridges for hunting raccoon and opossum and for dispatching trapped animals other than muskrat on WMAs.